andrasq/node-qbuffer/Readme.md

 returned bytes.
 Calling `peekline` a second time will return the same line again.

+### buf.unget( data [,encoding] )

+Prepend the data to the start of the buffered data.
+The data may be a string or a Buffer.
+The next call to read() or getline() etc will return the newly prepended bytes.

 ### buf.setDelimiter( delimiter )

 Define the record delimiter for records returned by getline().
 The default is